david-fale/reflections/sprint-3/end-of-sprint-3.md

 In addition to the challenge specific reflections, answer the following questions:

 ### How confident are you with each of the Learning Competencies?
+I am confident I have understod over 80% of the content.

 ### Which parts of the this sprint made you feel happy?

+Finishing the technical blog as it was fun learning about the concepts of loops.

 ### Which parts of this sprint made you angry?
+The free code camp section as some of the questions were hard to make sense of.

 ### How many times during this sprint did you want to give up?
 Why didn't you?
+None I kept with it regardless of the struggle.